Public health privacy notice

 Your personal data will be used to process your application for the services you require provided by Public Health under:

-‘Legal obligation' such as those stated in the:
+‘Legal obligations' such as those stated in the:

 - Health & Social Care Act 2012